 Risk is Not Static

 The following visualization shows how the Geo-Political risk ranking for each country fluctuated from Q3 2019 till the end of Q2 2020.
-Flux in the risk scores indicates volatility, demonstrating the need for continuous and real-time location-based risk intelligence and monitoring for making well informed and effective business disruption risk mitigation decisions.
+Flux in the risk scores indicates volatility, demonstrating the need for continuous location risk monitoring for proactive risk mitigation.

 2020: COVID-19 and Cascading Risks